Bishara10/Capstone-Project/README.md

-# ADHD Detection in Children Using Deep Learning, Computer Vision and Vocal Analysis, and Possible Solutions.
+# NODUS - ADHD Detection in Children Using Deep Learning, Computer Vision and Vocal Analysis, and Possible Solutions.

 <h2>Overview</h2>
 Software engineering capstone project for detecting adhd in children, incorporating computer vision, vocal analysis and deep learning, accessible by a simple, user friendly WEB interface.